v-viksur/architecture-center/docs/building-blocks/vnet.md

 The command line tool will parse the `vnet-simple.json` file and deploy it to Azure using Azure Resource Manager.
 To verify that the VNet was deployed, visit the [Azure Portal][azure-portal], click on `Resource Groups` in the left-hand pane to open the **Resource Groups** blade, then click on the name of the resource group you specified above.
 The blade for that resource group will open, and you should see the `msft-hub-vnet` in the list of resources.

-## Tutorial 2: Connecting VNets Using Peering
+## Tutorial 2:connect VNets Using Peering

 While we've only set up a single VNet so far, our goal is to eventually deploy some VMs and have them communicate with one another.
 By default, internal communication between resources deployed to a VNet is enabled.
 However, if you have deployed multiple VNets and you want to enable communication between them, you must set up VNet peering.
 The Azure Building Block for a VNet includes properties to specify this connection.